Representations of the elliptic affine Hecke algebras: Introduction

-\begin{thm}[Theorem~\ref{thm:main}] There is an isomorphism $\Upsilon:\calH\cong \Xi_{G\times S^1}(Z)$ of sheaves of algebras on $\catA_{G\times S^1}$, where $\calH$ is the elliptic affine Hecke algebra associated to the root datum of $G$, and $\Xi_{G\times S^1}(Z)$ the convolution algebra of the Steinberg variety. \end{thm} The definition of $\calH$ given in \cite{GKV97} was motivated by the calculation in equivariant $K$-theory.
-Therefore, Theorem~\ref{thm:Intro_Main} had been expected since then.
-However, no proof was known so far even in special cases.
-The proof we give in \S~\ref{sec:iso} is similar to that in \cite{CG} in the $K$-theory case, although there are phenomena in the elliptic cohomology which do not occur in the $K$-theory.
-Moreover, in the proof of Theorem~\ref{thm:Intro_Main}, we found explicit cohomology classes in $\Xi_{G\times S^1}(Z)$ which correspond to the elliptic Demazure-Lusztig operators in \cite{GKV97}, under this isomorphism.
+On the other hand, there is an elliptic affine Hecke algebra $\calH$ introduced in \cite{GKV97} associated to the root system of $G$ is also a sheaf of algebras on $\catA_{G\times S^1}$ with local sections subject to certain residue vanishing conditions, which we recall in Section~\ref{sec:ell}.
+In \S~\ref{subsec:dyn} we define a new version of elliptic Hecke algebra with dynamical parameters.
+It satisfies the same residue-vanishing conditions.
+However, this version has global sections which satisfy braid relations. \begin{thm}[Theorem~\ref{thm:main}] Assume $G$ is simple and simply-connected.
+There is an isomorphism $\Upsilon:\calH\cong \Xi_{G\times S^1}(Z)$ of sheaves of algebras. \end{thm} The proof we give is similar to that in \cite{CG} in the $K$-theory case, but there are new phenomena in the elliptic cohomology.
+Moreover, via this isomorphism, we also determine explicit cohomology classes in $\Xi_{G\times S^1}(Z)$ that correspond to the elliptic Demazure-Lusztig operators in \cite{GKV97},

-Note that there is another construction, different from but somehow parallel to the one given by \cite{GKV97}, which provides a Hecke-type algebra associated to a root datum and a 1-parameter formal group laws (see \cite{HMSZ}, \cite{Zho}, and \cite{ZZ14}).
-In \cite{ZZ14}, it is shown that these formal affine Hecke algebras are Borel equivariant cohomology of Steinberg varieties.
-In the case when the formal group law comes from an elliptic curve, the algebra constructed using the formal group law is a completion of the algebra studied in the current paper.
-(See also Remark~\ref{Rmk:Formal}.)
+Note that there is another construction, different from but somehow parallel to the one given by \cite{GKV97}, which provides a Hecke-type algebra associated to a root datum and a one-dimensional formal group law (see \cite{HMSZ, Zho, ZZ14}).
+In \cite{ZZ14}, it is shown that these formal affine Hecke algebras are isomorphic to the Borel equivariant cohomology of Steinberg varieties, and when the formal group law comes from an elliptic curve, they are completions of the stalk of the algebra $\calH$ at the zero point (See Remark~\ref{Rmk:Formal}).

-The study of convolution algebras of equivariant elliptic cohomology is postulated in \cite{Gr94}.
-In \cite{GKV95}, a convolution construction of the classical elliptic algebra of type-$A$ is given.
-It is expected that a similar construction applied to quiver varieties will give the quantum elliptic algebra.
-We postpone to a subsequent paper the study of quantum elliptic algebras, and the Schur-Weyl duality between quantum elliptic algebras and elliptic affine Hecke algebras in type-$A$.